ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 allows for the creation of a proofshot from a constructor that is contained within an SDF model.

-Note that the `ipAddress` can be considered context information or an off-device property.
-TODO: Needs more discussion how to model this kind of information.

 ~~~ sdf
 info: